IceSmash2/manangos-TipBot/README.md

-`!Mango 1 `
+`!Mangos 1 `

-This will tip a redditor 1 Manangos. !Mango <amount> must be the first thing in your message OR the last thing.
+This will tip a redditor 1 Manangos. !Mangos <amount> must be the first thing in your message OR the last thing.
 Such, this is also a valid tip:

-`It's like magic !Mango 1`
+`It's like magic !Mangos 1`